Notice period is one of our most asked about subjects and here we tackle some common questions.

 3. What happens if you don't serve the notice period?

 If the employee is on the wrong side of the law, and terminates the contract without serving previously agreed upon notice or agreeing to a cut in the end of service dues commensurate to the notice period, he or she can be banned from working in the UAE for a period of up to one year.

 The employer could do this by filing a complaint with the Ministry of Human Resources and Emiratisation.
 The complaint can be appealed by the employee if he or she believes the charges to be unfair or false, which is then investigated by a competent court.

 If you are working on a limited contract, the employee cannot terminate the contract with or without notice before the end of the contract term.
 If the employee prematurely terminates the contract, he or she can be banned from working for up to one year as per the employer's complaint.

 5. Can an employee ever leave without notice?

 There are some situations laid out where an employee is allowed to terminate without notice and face no legal repercussions.
-Section 14 of the UAE Labour Law states two situations; if the employer has not fulfilled his obligation towards him as provided in the contract or in this law or if he was assaulted by the employer or his legal representative.
+Section 14 of the UAE Labour Law states two situations; if the employer has not fulfilled his obligation towards the employee as provided in the contract or in this law, or if he or she was assaulted by the employer or the employer's legal representative.

 6. When does the notice period start?